 HOURS: Full or part-time, 3-4 months in duration (see below for date ranges).

 HOW TO APPLY

-Spring Semester: November 5
+Spring Semester (January-late May): November 5

 APPLICATION MATERIALS: Applicants should e-mail the following materials to the address below.
 Please submit all materials (except for those, such as recommendation letters, that may arrive separately) as a single Word or PDF document, in the order listed below.

 (Note: The Center will attempt to match interns to supervisors and projects that best fit their interests, but interns should expect to work on a variety of issues.)

 NOTES ON APPLICATION PROCESS (Please read before applying):